This residency is accredited through the American Board Physical Therapy Residency and Fellowship Education (ABPTRFE).

-The Cleveland Clinic is a multi-specialty academic medical center dedicated to excellence in health care.
+Cleveland Clinic is a multi-specialty academic medical center dedicated to excellence in health care.
 It is home to one of the finest Sports Medicine programs in the United States.
-The Cleveland Clinic’s Section of Sports Medicine provides comprehensive quality care to people of all ages for musculoskeletal problems and other complex sports and orthopaedic pathologies.
-The Sports Health team of researchers, educators, and clinicians includes primary care sports medicine physicians, orthopaedic surgeons, physical therapists, athletic trainers, exercise physiologists, and dietitians working in collaboration to deliver world class care.
+Cleveland Clinic’s Section of Sports Medicine provides comprehensive quality care to people of all ages for musculoskeletal problems and other complex sports and orthopaedic pathologies.
+The Sports Medicine team of researchers, educators, and clinicians includes primary care sports medicine physicians, orthopaedic surgeons, physical therapists, athletic trainers, exercise physiologists, and dietitians working in collaboration to deliver world class care.

 Cleveland Clinic's Sports Physical Therapy Residency is a full time, intensive program designed to significantly advance the clinical knowledge, skills and competencies required to excel in the field of sports medicine.
 The residency program will have a strong emphasis on clinical, didactic and research components associated with all aspects of sports medicine.
 It is designed to advance the knowledge and skills of Physical Therapists in five main areas:

 The resident will spend the majority of his/her time at the Cleveland Clinic Sports Medicine Center: a stand alone, state-of-the art sports medicine complex complete with outpatient surgery suites, offices and exam rooms, on-site imaging, a large functional rehabilitation gym and aquatic therapy.

 The graduation rate for the Cleveland Clinic Sports Residency is 100%.

 Duration: 18 months (Mid-July, 2021 - January 31, 2023)